 Train stations in Yangshuo

-Beginning on March 1, 2016 Yangshuo station has been in operation.
-Actually it’s located in Xingping, some 30 kilometers away, but the stop is called “Yangshuo”.
+Beginning on March 1, 2016, Yangshuo station has been in operation.
+Actually, it’s located in Xingping, some 30 kilometers away, but the stop is called “Yangshuo”.

-The station is served by high speed trains on the Guilin-Guangzhou line, from which you can reach all cities in China served by the rail network.
+The station is served by high-speed trains on the Guilin-Guangzhou line, from which you can reach all cities in China served by the rail network.
 You can get to Guilin Station North in about 20 minutes and Guangzhou Station South in about 2 hours and 30 minutes.

-The connection between the station and city is guaranteed by a bus line (which departs from the South Station of Yangshuo and also stops at Fuli Town).
+The connection between the station and the city is guaranteed by a bus line (which departs from the South Station of Yangshuo and also stops at Fuli Town).
 The cost of a ticket is 20 Yuan and the trip takes about an hour.

 The routes aren’t terribly frequent but cover the entire course of the day.
 Here are the departure times: